dustinpfister/blog_posts/_posts/threejs-basic-material.md

 layout: post
 categories: three.js
 id: 184
-updated: 2019-12-19 12:07:25
+updated: 2021-04-27 15:39:50
-version: 1.13
+version: 1.14
 ---

 In [three.js](https://threejs.org/) The [basic material](https://threejs.org/docs/index.html#api/materials/MeshBasicMaterial) seems to come up a lot, for example it is the default material that is used when creating a Mesh if a material is not specified.
 Also it is still a decent material if you want to just skin a mesh with a texture and do not want to do anything special involving the reflection of light, and many other maps other than a color map.

-So today I thought I would continue expanding my [collection of posts on three.js](/categories/three-js/) by writing a post on the basic material, and what it has to offer when making a three.js project.
+Still the basic material does have its draw backs, for example if I want to do anything with light, and many additional texture maps that have to do with light I am going to want to use something like the [standard material](/2021/04/27/threejs-standard-material/).
+However Still the basic material can often prove to be a good starting point, so today I thought I would continue expanding my [collection of posts on three.js](/categories/three-js/) by writing a post on the basic material, and what it has to offer when making a three.js project.

 <!-- more -->